Buff-Tailed Bumblebee: A Complete Guide to Bombus terrestris

 Similar Species

-The Buff-tailed Bumblebee is often confused with other bumblebee species due to its similar markings.
+Many people often confuse the Buff-tailed Bumblebee with other bumblebee species because of its similar markings.
 Here’s how to tell them apart:

 Why the Buff-tailed Bumblebee Matters